United Kingdom: Economy

-City of London skyline from London City Hall.
+City of London skyline from at Bank Junction.
 London is Europe's largest financial centre.

-The UK has a highly developed social market economy.
-With an estimated nominal GDP of £2.765 trillion in 2024, it is the sixth-largest national economy in the world and the second-largest in Europe.
+The United Kingdom has a highly developed social market economy.
+With an estimated nominal gross domestic product (GDP) of £2.819 trillion in 2025, it is the fifth-largest national economy in the world and the second-largest in Europe.
 Its currency, the pound sterling, is the fourth-most-traded currency in the foreign exchange market and the world's fourth-largest reserve currency, after the United States dollar, the euro and the yen.
 The pound sterling maintains its high nominal value through both its long history of stability and by never undergoing formal redenomination.
 Since 2022 the UK has been both the world's fourth-largest exporter and fourth-largest importer of goods and services.
 Despite having one of the highest levels of income inequality in the OECD, the UK has a very high HDI ranking, including when adjusted for inequality.
-As of 2025 the UK unemployment rate is 4.7%, which is moderately low by European standards.
+As of 2025 the UK unemployment rate is 4.7% and the annual real GDP per head growth was 1.1%.